JoshMcDonagh/Agentarium-ABM-Library-for-Java/README.md

-# Agentarium Library for Agent-Based Modelling in Java
+# Modelarium Library for Agent-Based Modelling in Java

-**Agentarium** is a modular, extensible, and multithreaded agent-based modelling (ABM) framework for Java.
+**Modelarium** is a modular, extensible, and multithreaded agent-based modelling (ABM) framework for Java.
 It provides a flexible architecture for defining agents, environments, and behaviours using composable attributes, and supports high-performance simulation with optional cross-thread coordination.

 ## Highlights